 Janet is a mom, mechanical engineer and a Reiki master who runs the virtual Good Vibrations Energy Studio.
-Janet has practiced yoga for several years and was drawn to Pretzel Kids you to help her own children, both with special needs.
+Janet has practiced yoga for several years and was drawn to Pretzel Kids to help her own children, both with special needs.
 Janet wants children of all abilities to learn to trust their bodies and to find peaceful ways of existing.

 We recently had the pleasure of talking to this Michigan-based mom and accomplished engineer about her journey with Pretzel Kids yoga.